zero-to-prod/service-models/README.md

     ],
 ]);

-// this is also equivalent
+// This is also equivalent.

 $order = Order::make([
     'details' => OrderDetail::make([